 The sugar-laden smoothie truth

-As smoothies are liquid, it’s easy to gulp several servings of sugar-heavy fruit down in seconds.
-Plus, when you blend fruit into a smoothie, the structure of the fruit is broken down.
-Your body doesn’t need to spend time breaking down the fibre—which would normally slow down digestion—because the blender has already done the job for you.
+Additionally, when you blend fruit into a smoothie, the fruit’s structure is broken down.
+That means your body doesn’t need to spend time breaking down the fibre—which would normally slow down digestion—because the blender has already done the job for you.

 Together, this means that when you drink a fruit-heavy smoothie…